KadeTheExploiter/Krypton/README.md

 > [!NOTE]
-> Krypton Reanimate is a utility for Roblox.
-> In the context of Roblox scripting, reanimation refers to techniques used to manipulate a player's character for custom animations or full-body control.
+> A reanimate is a technique uses that manipulates a player's character for custom animations or full-body control.
 This is typically achieved by creating a client-sided rig and welding unanchored parts that exist on server to the rig’s limbs.
+>
-For documentation, Refeer to: https://krypton-reanimate.gitbook.io
+> For more information and documentation, Refeer to: https://krypton-reanimate.gitbook.io

 # Code Module
 ```lua
 --[[